Luxury Cross Country Ski Resort

 - exceptional backcountry skiing with half-day or full-day excursions into the Medicine Bow-Routt National Forest with our Nordic ski and snowshoe guides

-- the exquisite gourmet cuisine of executive chef Clyde Nelson for breakfast, lunch and dinner
+- the cuisine of Executive Chef Jonathon Gillespie for breakfast, lunch and dinner

 - tubing hill for little kids and big kids up to the age of 100

-- help in arranging dogsledding, fly fishing, or snowmobiling with a local outfitter
+- help in arranging winter horseback riding, dogsledding, fly fishing, or snowmobiling with a local outfitter

 - complimentary shuttles to and from the Hayden (HDN) airport